Montenegrin language: Official status and number of speakers

-After World War II and until 1992, the official language of Montenegro was Serbo-Croatian.
-Before that, in the previous Montenegrin realm, the language in use was called Serbian.
-Serbian was the officially used language in Communist Montenegro until after the 1950 Novi Sad Agreement, and Serbo-Croatian was introduced into the Constitution of the Socialist Republic of Montenegro in 1974.
-Organizations promoting Montenegrin as a distinct language have appeared since 2004 when the Democratic Party of Socialists of Montenegro regime introduced usage of the term.
-The new constitution, adopted on 19 October 2007, deemed Montenegrin to be the official language of Montenegro.
+In the Principality/Kingdom of Montenegro, the language in use was Serbian.
+Approximately 95% of the population declared Serbian as their mother tongue in the first population census in then Montenegro, in 1909.
+Serbian was the officially used language in Socialist Republic of Montenegro until after the 1950 Novi Sad Agreement, and Serbo-Croatian was introduced into the 1974 Constitution of the Socialist Republic of Montenegro.
+In the census of 1981 and 1991, the vast majority of inhabitants of Montenegro, 510,320 or 83% of the population, declared themselves speakers of the Serbo-Croatian.
+According to the 1992 Constitution of Montenegro, the official language was 'Serbian language of the ijekavian dialect'.
+Organizations promoting Montenegrin as a distinct language have appeared in early 2000s when the then-ruling Democratic Party of Socialists of Montenegro introduced usage of the term.
+The 2007 Constitution of newly independent Montenegro deems Montenegrin to be the official language.